aplteam/Tester2/README.md

 When everything else has been done then `Tester2` looks for a function `Cleanup` in the hosting nanmespace.
 If there is such a function it will be executed.

-### Finally: running the test cases

-Now the test cases are executed one by one, or if groups are defiend, one group after the other.

-#### Initialisation for groups
+### Initialisation for groups

 You can have initialisation functions for groups.
 It's recognzied by naming convention: for a group `foo` the function's name must be `Initial_foo`.

-The rules are exactly the same as for the [global `Initial` function](#Initialisation and cleaning up) although the consequences are different:
+The rules are exactly the same as for the [global `Initial` function](#Initialisation), although the consequences are different:

 When `Initial_foo` returns a Boolean and that is a zero, then no test function belonging to the group `foo` will be executed but `Tester2` will carry on executing other test cases.

-#### Cleaning up for groups

-You can have clean-up functions for groups.
-It's recognzied by naming convention: for a group `foo` the function's name must be `Cleanup_foo`.

-The rules are exactly the same as for the [global `Cleanup` function](#Initialisation and cleaning up).
+### Finally: running the test cases

+Now the test cases are executed one by one, or, if groups are defiend, one group after the other.

 ### Tidying up: `CleanUp`{#cleanUp}

 After the last test case was executed the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
 If that's the case then this function is executed.
-Such a function must be a niladic, no-result returning function.

 Any `Cleanup` function should either return a shy result --- which will be inored --- or no result at all.
 It might accept a right argument, but this is optional: it might as well be niladic.
 If it _does_ accept a right argument it will get the parameter namespace passed.

+### Cleaning up for groups

+You can have clean-up functions for groups.
+It's recognzied by naming convention: for a group `foo` the function's name must be `Cleanup_foo`.

+The rules are exactly the same as for the [global `Cleanup` function](#Initialisation).

+Naturally a group-specific `Cleanup` function is called after the last test function of that group got executed.

 ### INI file again

-Finally, the namespace `INI` holding variables populated from your INI file(s) is deleted.
+Finally, the namespace `INI` holding variables populated from your INI file(s) is removed from the instance.

 ### Premature exit